LightCreator1007/FullStackOpen_arunit/part0/ex6.md

     server->>browser: new_note_spa
     deactivate server

-    Note left of server: the new json object is returned to the browser with a 201 created code, where the event handler must render it.
+    Note left of server: the server returns to the browser a 201 created code.